Navigating Campus Construction: College O&M

 Use disability transportation services, if available

-I tend to get tired pretty quickly if I have to walk around a lot, so having access to disability transportation services helps me to conserve my energy and not have to worry about planning a route to class.
+Students that use mobility aids or that have handicap placards/accessible parking passes often qualify for on-campus disability transportation services.
 At my college, this means a golf cart (driven by a student staff member) picks me up at a pre-set location and drops me off at my class building.
 Even if you use this option, you should still learn how to get to your classes on foot or by shuttle (or ideally both) since transportation may not always be available, especially at night.

 Related links